-There are plenty of opportunities to either lease or buy a car in Bahrain.
-Petrol is inexpensive and the vehicles themselves are generally reasonably priced.
+Expats can either lease or buy a car in Bahrain.
+Petrol is inexpensive and the vehicles are generally reasonably priced.
 In many cases, expats are able to afford cars that they would never dream of driving in their home country.
 That said, driving behaviour in Bahrain is erratic and expats should always buckle up and drive defensively.

 Will I have to partake in Ramadan?